IN THIS LESSON

 Open Interest

 Another key measure of activity in the options market is open interest, which counts the total number of contracts outstanding at any time.
 It differs from trading volume, since many trades are simply the closing of existing positions rather than the creation of new ones.
-Market participants watch open interest closely because it reflects sentiment and liquidity; higher open interest typically signals deeper markets and stronger investor participation.
+Higher open interest typically signals deeper markets and stronger investor participation.

 Expiration and Exercise

 The time from initiation to expiration is known as the option’s life or time to expiration.
 Traders who wish to maintain exposure beyond expiration often roll their positions—closing out the current contract and simultaneously opening a new one with a later expiration or different strike.
-Expiration cycles are especially active during the “Quadruple Witching” days in March, June, September, and December, when equity options, index options, stock index futures, and single-stock futures all expire together, often creating sharp volatility.
+Expiration cycles are especially active during "Quadruple Witching" days in March, June, September, and December, when multiple derivative types expire together, often creating sharp volatility.

 Delivery and Settlement

 Settlement depends on the type of option.
 For equity options, the standard is physical delivery.
 If a call option is exercised, the writer must deliver the actual shares of stock to the buyer’s account.
-If the writer does not already own the shares, they must purchase them on the open market in order to meet the obligation.
 Only the transfer of the actual shares closes the deal.

 Extrinsic and Intrinsic Value